-The members of the Audit Committee shall elect a chairman from among their number who shall be an independent director.
+The members of the Audit Committee shall elect a chairman from amongst their number who shall be an independent director.

-In the event of any vacancy in the Audit Committee resulting in the non-compliance of item 2 (a) to (e) above, the vacancy must be filled within 3 months of that event.
+In the event of any vacancy in the Audit Committee (including Chairman) resulting in the non-compliance of item 2 (a) to (e) above, the Board shall upon the recommendation of the Nomination Committee fill the vacancy within 3 months of that event.

-The Board of Directors must review the term of office and performance of the Audit Committee and each of its members at least once every 3 years to determine whether the Audit Committee and members have carried out their duties in accordance with the terms of reference.
+The Board of Directors must via the Nomination Committee review the term of office and performance of the Audit Committee and each of its members annually to determine whether the Audit Committee and members have carried out their duties in accordance with the terms of reference.